sahil280114/stable-diffusion-inpainting-template/README.md

 If you want to generalize this to deploy anything on Banana, [see the guide here](https://www.notion.so/banana-dev/How-To-Serve-Anything-On-Banana-125a65fc4d30496ba1408de1d64d052a).

-Look at `test.py` for instructions on how to call this model on locally as well as deployed on banana.
+Look at `test.py` for instructions on how to call this model locally as well as deployed on banana.

 ## Move to prod: